joao-viterbo-vieira/Big-Data-Engineering-with-Spark/README.md

 # NYC Yellow Taxi Big Data Engineering Project

 ## Project Overview
 This project analyzes the NYC Yellow Taxi dataset from 2023 to 2025 using Spark and other big data technologies.
-It includes data cleaning, exploratory data analysis, data warehousing with a star schema, and machine learning to derive insights and predict various aspects of taxi trips.
+It involves comprehensive data cleaning, exploratory analysis to uncover meaningful insights and patterns, the development of a data warehouse built on a star schema, and the application of machine learning techniques to predict various aspects of taxi trips.
+Additionally, the solution was developed on Google Cloud Dataproc utilizing cluster parallelization to assess the advantages of cloud computing, resulting in enhanced performance and more scalable data processing.

 ## Data Source
 The dataset includes NYC yellow taxi trip records from January 2023 to February 2025, provided as Parquet files by the NYC Taxi & Limousine Commission (TLC).
 Each file contains information about pickup/dropoff times and locations, trip distances, fares, passenger counts, and payment methods.